List of mainline My Little Pony ponies: Pegasus ponies

+Zoom Zephyrwing is one of two prominent royal guards at Zephyr heights serving Queen Haven.
+The more experienced of the two, her style is more serious and in line than that of her counterpart, Thunder.

 Unicorn ponies

 Unicorn ponies are ponies who have a single horn protruding from their forehead, which glows when their powers are used.
 While they each possess individualized/different magical capabilities, all unicorns share the ability to teleport in a process referred to as "winking".
 Their teleportation is limited to their line of sight, and can only be performed through open air; any physical obstruction will prevent them from moving through it.
 Despite being associated with their magic, a unicorn's horn is strong and sharp enough to have mundane uses.
 They have beautiful horns which helps them use magic.

 Friendship Garden Ponies included Copper Glow, Silver Glow, Golden Glow, and Diamond Glow.
 They all had attachable wings to become winged unicorns.